protesilaos/my-website/_commentary/2022-09-11-dealing-with-depression.md

 started as a philosopher.
 All I knew back then was that I had to be in an environment that did not put any pressure on me, starting with the appearances.
-The poor people of the mountains and the "donkey work" one has to do in such a place have to pretences to intellectuality or significance.
+The poor people of the mountains and the "donkey work" one has to do in such a place have no pretences to intellectuality or significance.
 They are simple: what you see is what you get.

 I did not move to the mountains because I had some special interest in